demiregeortac666/fiberqc/README.md

   <img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="license">
 </p>

+**Quality control for fiber photometry: is your result real, or an artifact of the preprocessing choices you didn't know you were making?**

 Every fiber photometry analysis makes a chain of preprocessing decisions — filter cutoff, bleaching correction, motion regression, normalization.
 Each is defensible, each is somewhat arbitrary, and a different choice can change the answer.
 Almost nobody checks.
 The field's own reference primer (Simpson, Akam, Patriarchi et al., *Neuron* 2024) explicitly notes that there is no systematic comparison of these choices and no established best practice.

 `fiberqc` runs your analysis through the whole space of reasonable pipelines at once and tells you whether your conclusion survives — a robustness check you can put in front of a reviewer.